Holy Week in Madrid 2017

 We end this post wishing you sunny and not rainy days for this Holy week in Madrid(that unfortunately this is how they are usually)!

 And of course, if you want to get to know the most important and historical monuments and streets in Madrid, you have an important date with us, Leaf Madrid, in order to travel together around the stages where the most important processions will go through, as well as some of the Centenarian gastronomic places that we have recommended above.
-Discover them in Our Free Tours in Madrid!
+Discover them in Our Free Walking Tour in Madrid !